francoisfaubert/starcraft-calendar/README.md

 This website is built on CakePHP.
 All validated events are then stored in MySql.
 The database structure is packaged in the project inside the file ./dump.sql.
 You are expected to create and configure app/Config/database.php yourself.

 There are 4 required cron rules needed.
-One per calendar type, and another that updates the tournament details :
+One per calendar type, and another that updates the tournament details:

 5 8 * * 6 curl -sL tlcalendar.francoisfaubert.com/cron/premiertournamentlist > /dev/null 2>&1